-But Plummer’s acting career started long before that in 1953.
-He has long portrayed historical public figures in ancient history, including Roman emperor Commodus in The Fall of the Roman Empire (1964), Arthur Wellesley, 1st Duke of Wellington in Waterloo (1970), Rudyard Kipling in The Man Who Would Be King (1975), and many more.
+But Plummer’s acting career started long before that, beginning in 1953.
+He has long portrayed public figures from ancient history, including Roman emperor Commodus in The Fall of the Roman Empire (1964), Arthur Wellesley, 1st Duke of Wellington, in Waterloo (1970); Rudyard Kipling in The Man Who Would Be King (1975), and many more.

 What happened to Christopher Plummer?

 Despite all these incredible roles and portrayals, Plummer truly could never live down Captain von Trapp.
 He has often spoken about the famous role and how he was “a bit bored with the character.
 Although we worked hard enough to make him interesting, it was a bit like flogging a dead horse.”
 However, he does acknowledge that it was extremely well-made and perfect for families of all ages.